-Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in Measurements based on inputs other than quoted prices included active markets for identical in Level 1 that are observable for assets or liabilities that the entity can access at the the asset or liability, either directly or indirectly. orning barr abboots at the or man ootij.
+Measurements based on inputs Measurements based on quoted prices (unadjusted) in other than quoted prices included unobservable inputs for the in Level 1 that are observable for asset or liability. the asset or liability, either directly or indirectly.

 The fair values of assets and liabilities that are not traded in an active market are determined using one or more valuation techniques.
 These valuation techniques maximise, to the extent possible, the use of observable market data.
 If all significant inputs required to measure fair value are observable, the asset or liability is included in Level 2.
 If one or more significant inputs are not based on observable market data, the asset or liability is included in Level 3.